moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/data_governance.md

-## Data Governance by UI
+# How to Govern Talos ?

 An **Operator** or **Administrator** can control who can create, read, update, or delete Talos Services by assigning roles or use cases through **Bifrost**.

-### **Access Permissions for Talos**
+## **Access Permissions for Talos**

-> To create and manage Talos, specific permissions must be assigned.
+To create and manage Talos, specific permissions must be assigned.
 The exact role names and permission levels may vary across organizations based on their governance policies.

 If granting access through a **use case**, the following use case is required: